 The maximum amount to get tax credits is 400% of the poverty level.
-If you go over 400% by any amount, you’ll have to pay back tax credits.
+In typical years if you go over 400% by any amount, you’ll have to pay back tax credits.
+Although, until 2025, there is no limit on premium subsidy caps, and therefore, you don’t need to repay.

 You may also qualify for Medicaid if you make less than 138% of the poverty level, depending on your state (or even more for CHIP).